-Or criticizing everything you make, which stops you from creating, making you feel terrible, both about your art, and yourself.
+Do you often find yourself procrastinating, and doing everything but your art?
+Or criticizing everything you make, which stops you from creating, which makes you feel terrible about your art, and yourself?

 To get there, you need a huge dose of self-love, a safe place to explore your art—before you share it with the world—and a loving community to mid-wife your creative journey.

 A Year to Love will stretch you.
 Grow you.
 Allow you to love yourself more deeply.

 As a creative mentor, I help you to start loving yourself and your art.
 With open-hearted, intuitive listening, I guide you along a healing path of expression.
 Think of me as a life coach for fragile creators.
 Through my PhD in Arts-Based Education from the University of B.C.
 I developed the transformative practice of Loving Inquiry.
 Join me for A Year to Love group mentorship program, or in a One-to-One creative coaching session by phone or in-person.